About this guide

 - Using the clothesline instead of the dryer once a week could save $79 a year.

-- Installing a water-efficient 4-star showerhead could save $315 a year on water bills, there will also be savings on energy bills because less water will need to be heated.
+- Installing a water-efficient 4-star showerhead could save $315 a year on water bills.
+You’ll also save on your energy bills because less water will need to be heated.

-These amounts are a guide only.
-Exact savings will vary depending on the age and type of your appliances, the size of your home, the climatic zone you live in and the energy prices you pay.
+These amounts are a guide.
+Savings will vary depending on the age and type of your appliances and the size of your home.
+The climatic zone you live in and the energy prices you pay will also impact on your savings.

 Landlords may be eligible for a rebate if they need to replace an appliance in your home.
-Items that may be covered include showerheads, toilets, hot water systems and fridges, so it's worth doing your research to ensure both parties can benefit.
+This could include showerheads, toilets, hot water systems and fridges.
+It’s worth doing your research.
+Start with the rebates listed on this website.

 Heating and cooling

-When you consider that around 40% of home energy use goes to heating and cooling, it's not hard to see how making small changes to your air conditioning and heating habits can have a major impact on your household's energy bills.
+Up to 50% of home energy use goes to heating and cooling.
+Small changes to your air conditioning and heating habits can have a major impact on your household's energy bills.

 Control your climate